vdaas/vald/docs/user-guides/backup-configuration.md

 There are three types of options for the Vald cluster: backup, filtering, and core algorithms.

-This page describes how enabled backup features for your Vald cluster.
+This page describes how to enable the backup feature on your Vald cluster.

 ## What is the backup